phdccltd/phdcc-papers-api/README.md

 proxying requests to the relevant component via the internal ports.
 The public-facing server should deal with redirects to HTTPS and SSL certificates.

-The instructions below are for apache.
+The instructions below are for Apache.
 Here's a link to [instructions for nginx](https://pm2.keymetrics.io/docs/tutorials/pm2-nginx-production-setup) for one port.

 This Apache conf file sends API requests at `/api` to internal port 1234 and any other requests to port 1235.
 Let's Encrypt certificates are in use.